How to Buy Life Insurance

 Investment opportunities

 Some life insurance policies, such as whole life or universal life, offer investment opportunities.
-These policies allow for growth in cash value over time, which can be borrowed against or even withdrawn for financial needs.
+These policies allow for growth in cash value over time, which you can borrow against or withdraw for financial needs.

 giveMoney icon